AlGepe/OmniSnippets_JS/docs/generalTips/uxGuidelines/imageBlock.rst

 Image blocks
 ============

+.. seealso:: :ref:`How to create, edit, and delete image blocks <imageBlocks>`

 Image blocks are content blocks that can show one or more images at a time.
 Images make great content, and are extremely useful for many types of tools.